Instituto de Contadores Públicos Autorizados de la República Dominicana

 SMO 4: Code of Ethics for Professional Accountants

-The ICPARD is responsible for setting ethical requirements for its members and has adopted a Code of Ethics based on the 2009 IESBA Code of Ethics.
-The ICPARD has created a Qualifications and Ethics Committee that is responsible for setting and updating the ethical requirements, and ensuring compliance with the Code.
+The ICPARD is responsible for setting ethical requirements and has adopted a Code of Ethics based on the 2009 IESBA Code of Ethics.
+The ICPARD has created a Qualifications and Ethics Committee responsible for setting and updating the ethical requirements and ensuring compliance with the Code.

-The ICPARD indicates that it has processes in place to disseminate information about the Code through lectures, seminars, its website, and printed materials, and has also included the Code in training programs.
-However, no further activities have been reported since 2013.
+The ICPARD indicates that it has processes to disseminate information about the Code through seminars, CPD, its website, and printed materials.

 SMO 5: International Public Sector Accounting Standards

-In the Dominican Republic, the General Agency of Government Accounting (DIGECOG)—the governmental organization responsible for adopting the standards—has adopted the 2011 IPSAS with phased implementation dates beginning in 2016.
-ICPARD reports that its primary role in this area is to support the implementation process.
+In the Dominican Republic, the General Agency of Government Accounting (DIGECOG) has adopted the 2017 suite of accrual-basis IPSAS as the national public sector accounting standards (IFAC/CIPFA International Public Sector Financial Accountability Index 2020).
+The ICPARD reports that its primary role is to support the implementation process.

-As part of these efforts, the ICPARD has signed training agreements with government agencies, such as, the DIGECOG, General Bureau of Governmental Ethics and Integrity, Dominican Chamber of Accounts, and has provided multiple IPSAS workshops and training activities for its members.
-In addition, the IPCARD invited the DIGECOG’s general director to provide an update on IPSAS adoption and implementation as part of the Inter-American Accounting Association Conference held in 2015 in the Dominican Republic.
+As part of these efforts, the ICPARD has signed training agreements with government agencies, such as the DIGECOG, the General Bureau of Governmental Ethics and Integrity, the Dominican Chamber of Accounts, and has provided multiple IPSAS workshops and training activities for its members.

 SMO 6: Investigation and Discipline